OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 #### 1. Complete Part 1 of the Project

 This project builds on the first part of the Smart Plant project.
-If you haven't already completed the [first part ](#smart-plant-p1), go back and do it now!
+If you haven't already completed the [first part](#smart-plant-p1), go back and do it now!

 #### 1. Register for Losant